-The Code Recommendations state that the Chairman must be of a Non-Executive member of the Board.
-However, the Nominating Committee has assessed, reviewed and determined that the chairmanship of Mr. Gooi Seong Lim remains based on the following justifications/aspects contributed by him, as a member of the Board -
+The Nominating Committee has assessed, reviewed and determined that the chairmanship of Mr. Gooi Seong Lim remains based on the following justifications / aspects contributed by him, as a member of the Board:-

-- His vast experience in managing the operations of the Group's property development and construction which would enable him to provide the Board with a diverse set of experience, expertise and skills to better manage and run the Group; - He has exercised his due care in the interest of the Company and shareholders during his tenure as an Executive Chairman and Managing Director of the Company; and - He has provided objectivity in decision making and ensured effective check and balance in the proceedings of the Board. - He has shown tremendous commitment and played an integral role in stewardship
+- He has been sanctioned by the shareholders and will act in the best interest of shareholders as a whole.
+Since the Chairman represents shareholders with a substantial interest in the Company, he is well placed to act on behalf of the shareholders and in their best interests. - His vast experience in managing the operations of the Group's property development and construction would enable him to provide the Board with a diverse set of experience, expertise and skills to better manage and run the Group; - He has exercised his due care in the interest of the Company and shareholders during his tenure as an Executive Chairman and Managing Director of the Company; - He has provided objectivity in decision making and ensured effective check and balance in the proceedings of the Board, and - He has shown tremendous commitment and played an integral role in stewardship.